MrJasonDEX/MrJasonDex/readme.md

 ## 💰 Support My Work

-If you’ve found my tools or insights useful and want to support my journey:
+If you’ve found my projects useful or want to support what I do:
 [![PayPal](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://paypal.me/MrJasonDEX)

 ---

-> **Looking Ahead:** I’m eager to join new IT or digital projects where I can bring value, grow with purpose, and make a difference through secure and creative tech.
+> **Looking Ahead:** Open to collaborating or working on digital projects where I can bring tech, creativity, and community impact together.